 patented in 2007.

 Next a suite of freeform surface editing operators that allow a user to interactively manipulate level set surfaces via a direct click-and-pull paradigm.
 (See Eyiyurekli and Breen 2010 and associated poster).
 Additional indirect sketch-based editing techniques for level set models have been developed (See Eyiyurekli et al. 2009), based on localized Catmull-Rom splines (See Eyiyurekli and Breen 2009), Our work has shown that spatial hash tables are an effective data structure for storing and interactively modifying large-scale unbounded level set models (See Eyiyurekli and Breen 2011 and associated poster).
 We have extracted surface details from level set models using particle systems, and then used these particles to restore smoothed-out details resulting from the editing operators.
 Additionally the particles may be used to transer surface details from one level set model to another (See Eyiyurekli and Breen 2017).
+The framework for extracting surface details may also be used for multiresolution level set modeling (See Eyiyurekli 2012).

 The initial work in this area investigated the effectiveness of tensor voting tokens as geometric modeling constructs (See Beltowska et al. 2008 and associated poster).